spiderthatcodes/profile/README.md

 ## This profile is very much under construction

-### Currently utilizes HTML, JavaScript, React, and Styled Components
+### Currently utilizes HTML, JavaScript, React, and utilizes React Materialize for styling